-All Camp activities, field trips, and the Camp Store are funded through the tuition fee.
+All camp activities, field trips, and the Camp Store are funded through the tuition fee.

 However, most families do send extra spending money for their daughter.
-We recommend an average of \$10.00 per week for personal spending money.
+We recommend an average of \$15.00 per week for personal spending money.
+We will have one trip out of camp each session to Whales Tale waterpark.
+This trip will be for campers attending the 4 Week, 3 Week A and 3 Week B sessions.
+Our CITs have an additional trip out of camp.

 Our Camp Store stocks replaceable items such as soap, shampoo, toothpaste, etc., and are given to campers at no charge.
-More expensive items such as stamps, camera film, and batteries are not stocked.
+More expensive items such as stamps, disposable cameras, water bottles, fidget spinners, stationary supplies and batteries are not stocked.
 Therefore, campers should bring with them an adequate supply of items of this type.
+Each camper will also need a white swim cap - these can be purchased at camp for \$6 so be sure to send this in addition to any spending money for your camper.